reinert/requestor/README.md

 ```

 ### Sending FORM data
-TurboG HTTP provides two handful classes for dealing with Forms: *FormParam* and *FormData* (a collection of FormParams with a nice builder).
+Requestor HTTP provides two handful classes for dealing with Forms: *FormParam* and *FormData* (a collection of FormParams with a nice builder).
 You can use both of them to make a form post.

 ```java
 FormData formData = FormData.builder().put("name", "John Doe").put("array", 1, 2.5).build();